x2bool/kuery/README.md

 **WARNING: the library is at an early development stage.
 The APIs are unstable and might be changed in the future.**

+## Why?

+* SQL-like syntax.
+Use language constructions you already know.
+* Strongly typed DSL makes it harder to make mistakes.
+Some of the most common errors are catched at compile time.
+* IDE's assist in code editing.
+* Easier and safer refactoring/renaming.

 ## Download

 Maven: